usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Start by thinking about small rituals you can incorporate into your everyday now.
 Try incorporating one ritual each week to tap into each performance area.
 Over time, those small rituals become [habits](http://www.npr.org/2012/02/27/147296743/how-you-can-harness-the-power-of-habit)—and habits are a powerful thing.
 When things become hard or you’re faced with rejection, you’ve already built these behaviors into your everyday, which increases your resilience and keeps you at your “Ideal Performance State.”

 ---
-## Analyze Where the “No” Came From
+## Analyze where the “no” came from

 So, you’ve been told no. You’ve been cultivating your growth mindset and using wellness techniques to keep you in the right frame of mind.
 Now it’s time to think through why you were told “no” and determine how to move forward from there.